gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 ..  container:: justify

-    The created *solvated.gro* file contains the positions of both HBC (called FJEW) and water molecules .
-Alternatively, you can download the file I have generated by clicking |solvated.gro|.
+    Alternatively, you can download the *solvated.gro* file I have generated by clicking |solvated.gro|, and continue with the tutorial.

 .. |solvated.gro| raw:: html